hobbyquaker/dna-monitor/README.md

 ![Screenshot](screenshot.png "Screenshot")

 This tool can't - and will never - replace the Escribe software, it's just the device-monitoring part.
+For configuration of preheat, profiles, wires, themes etc you still need Escribe.

 ### Download